ibm-cloud-docs/openshift/openshift_ts.md

 When you resize the volume in your IBM Cloud infrastructure account, the attached PVC description is not updated.
 Instead, you can log in to the `docker-registry` pod that uses the `registry-backing` PVC to verify that the volume is resized.
 {: note}

+## Getting help and support
+{: #getting_help}

+Still having issues with your cluster?
+{: shortdesc}

+-  In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
+Be sure to keep your CLI up-to-date so that you can use all available commands and flags.
+-   To see whether {{site.data.keyword.cloud_notm}} is available, [check the {{site.data.keyword.cloud_notm}} status page](https://cloud.ibm.com/status?selected=status){: external}.
+-   Post a question in the `#openshift` channel of the [{{site.data.keyword.containerlong_notm}} Slack](https://ibm-container-service.slack.com){: external}.<p class="tip">If you are not using an IBM ID for your {{site.data.keyword.cloud_notm}} account, [request an invitation](https://cloud.ibm.com/kubernetes/slack) to this Slack.</p>
+-   Contact IBM Support by opening a case.
+To learn about opening an IBM support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).<p class="tip">When you report an issue, include your cluster ID.
+To get your cluster ID, run `ibmcloud oc cluster ls`.</p>